nautobot/community/meetings/README.md

 * New Ideas (that already have an Issue or Discussion Open)
 * Open Discussion & Forum

+#### Community Agenda Items

-If anyone in the community would like to discuss a specific PR, feature, issue, or idea, it should first be added to the GitHub issue for that specific meeting.
-This will ensure the meetings can stay time-boxed to the alloted time.
+If anyone in the community would like to discuss a specific PR, feature, issue, or idea, please provide it as a comment to the GitHub issue for that specific meeting.
+This will ensure the meetings can stay time-boxed to the alloted time and to make sure that we can do our best to address everything.